hyultis/Hyultis_Game_Engine/README.md

 They can be modified be need to keep they default input/ouput.

 You can create new one if you want them to have different input, but in this case you also need to create new ShaderStructHolder for it.
-Different output implied subpass change, it's not supported but adding new pass is not complex.
+Different output implied subpass chcange, it's not supported but adding new pass is not complex.

 "screen" shaders is run on all the screen one time.

+### Android

+The engine support android (thank to winit), but limited to vulkan 1.1 version because of it.

 ### Example